Parameterized and approximation complexity of the detection pair problem in graphs: A fixed parameter tractable algorithm on trees

 Let $\mathcal S_{2^+}$ be the set of parts of $\mathcal P$ of size at least~$2$ (that is, those parts where at least one vertex must be dominated by a watcher).
 Let $\widetilde{F_x}$ be the forest induced by the set of vertices of $T_x$ that belong to some part of $\mathcal S_{2^+}$, together with their neighbours in $T_x$.
-We let $X=V(\widetilde{F_x})$.
-First of all, observe that if $(W,L)$ contains a watcher $w$ that belongs to $V(T_x)\setminus V(\widetilde{F_x})$, then this watcher only dominates vertices that are already distinguished by $L$, therefore removing $w$ from $W$ yields a smaller detection pair of $T$, a contradiction.
-This shows that $W\cap V(T_x)\subseteq X$.
+We let $X=V(\widetilde{F_x})$, and we shall prove that $X$ satisfies the claim.
+First, we show that $(W\cap V(T_x))\subseteq X$.
+Assume by contradiction that this is not the case, and let $w$ be a watcher of $W$ that belongs to $V(T_x)\setminus X$.
+By the optimality of $(W,L)$, $(W\setminus\{w\},L)$ is not a detection pair of $T$.
+Therefore, there must be some vertex $u$ dominated by $w$ that is not separated by $L$ from some other vertex $v$ (and $v$ is not dominated by a watcher of $W\setminus\{w\}$).
+In other words, for every listener $l\in L$, we have $d_T(u,l)=d_T(v,l)$.
+Thus, since $T$ is a tree, all shortest paths from $l$ to both $u$ and $v$ have a common part (say from $l$ until some vertex $y$) and then are disjoint.
+By~(iii), $T_x$ is maximal with respect to~(i) and~(ii), which implies that $y=x$ and both $u$ and $v$ belong to $T_x$.
+However, observe that $u$ belongs to a part of $\mathcal S_{2^+}$ (otherwise $w$ would belong to $X$).
+Therefore, $u$ is uniquely determined (within $T_x$) by its distance to $x$.
+Since $|L|\geq 1$ and by~(ii), this implies that $u$ and $v$ are in fact distinguished by $L$, a contradiction.

+Thus, we have shown that $W\cap V(T_x)\subseteq X$.
 It is moreover clear that $X$ can be computed in time linear in $|V(T_x)|$ by using the distances of the vertices of $T_x$ to $x$.
 Therefore, it remains only to bound the size of $X$.

-First, we show that $\widetilde{F_x}$ contains vertices of at most $9k_x$ distinct parts of $\mathcal P$.
+First, we show that $\widetilde{F_x}$ contains vertices of at most $9|W|$ distinct parts of $\mathcal P$.
 To each part $P_i$ of $\mathcal S_{2^+}$, we can associate the two parts $P_{i-1}$ and $P_{i+1}$, that may have vertices in $\widetilde{F_x}$ but that may not be in $\mathcal S_{2^+}$.
 Hence, the total number of parts with a vertex in $\widetilde{F_x}$ is at most $3|\mathcal S_{2^+}|$.
-Since a watcher may dominate vertices from at most three parts of $\mathcal S_{2^+}$ and each part in $\mathcal S_{2^+}$ has at least one vertex dominated by a watcher, we have $|\mathcal S_{2^+}|\leq 3k_x$, hence $\widetilde{F_x}$ contains vertices of at most $9k_x$ distinct parts of $\mathcal P$.
+Since a watcher may dominate vertices from at most three parts of $\mathcal S_{2^+}$ and each part in $\mathcal S_{2^+}$ has at least one vertex dominated by a watcher, we have $|\mathcal S_{2^+}|\leq 3|W|$, hence $\widetilde{F_x}$ contains vertices of at most $9|W|$ distinct parts of $\mathcal P$.